 Tekonsha Township is ideally located nearly equal-distance from the towns of Coldwater and Marshall.
 With three major highways passing through the township, M60, US 12, and I-69, it is a central location for travel to larger cities.
 It is approximately 30 minutes travel time to Jackson, Battle Creek, and Angola, Indiana.
 In 45 minutes to 1 hour one reaches Ann Arbor, Kalamazoo and Lansing, Michigan and Fort Wayne, Indiana.
 2 - 3 hours travel time to Detroit or Chicago.

 Our neighboring communities include; Burlington, Clarendon, & Fredonia Townshps within Calhoun County and Girard Township in Branch County.

 The township is governed by a five member Board of Trustees which includes a Supervisor, Clerk, Treasurer and two Trustees.
 All five members are elected to serve a four year term.

 The township is currently served by three school districts; Homer, Union City and Tekonsha, as well as the Calhoun County Intermediate School District (CIS) and Kellogg Community College (KCC).
-All three districts participate in Schools of choice and utilize CIS, and KCC programs to provide additional services and opportunities to their students.
+All three districts participate in Schools of choice and utilize the Calhoun County Intermediary School District, and Kellogg Community College programs to provide additional services and opportunities to their students.

 The township also boasts of a Library, three Churches; the Union Church, the Baptist Church and the Church of God, several service clubs, a weekly newspaper, and a local history museum supported by the Historical Society, a fire department and ambulance service.